tataraba/musicbinder/README.md

 ## 🧐 About <a name = "about"></a>

 You can build a beautiful web application using nothing more than Python, htmx, and TailwindCSS.
-Create dynamic pages using the power of Jinja templates and server-side rendering to create a HyperText driven application.
+Create dynamic pages using the power of Jinja templates and server-side rendering to create a Hypertext driven application.

 ## 🏁 Getting Started <a name = "getting_started"></a>